blargoner/blargoner.github.com/index.md

 ### Notes

 I have a habit of compiling notes and errata for math books.
-I send the errata to the authors if they are still alive.
-They are usually not upset.
+I send the errata to the authors if they are still alive, and they are usually not upset.
 Here are some examples:

 - Undergraduate mathematics [notes][math.notes]
 - Awodey's *Category Theory* [notes][math.awodey.notes]